xsipewe/otp/HOWTO/DTRACE.md

 -------

 The first implementation of DTrace probes for the Erlang virtual machine was presented at the [2008 Erlang User Conference] [1].
-That work, based on the Erlang/OTP R12 release, was discontinued due to what appears to be miscommunication with the original developers.
+That work, based on the Erlang/OTP R12 release, was discontinued because of what appears to be miscommunication with the original developers.

-Several users have created Erlang port drivers, linked-in drivers, or NIFs that allow Erlang code to try to activate a probe, e.g. `foo_module:dtrace_probe("message goes here!")`.
+Many users have created Erlang port drivers, linked-in drivers, or NIFs that allow Erlang code to try to activate a probe, for example, `foo_module:dtrace_probe("message goes here!")`.

 Goals
 -----

 * Annotate as much of the Erlang VM as is practical.
 * The initial goal is to trace file I/O operations.
-* Support all platforms that implement DTrace: OS X, Solaris, and (I hope) FreeBSD and NetBSD.
+* Support all platforms that implement DTrace: OS X, Solaris, and (hopefully) FreeBSD and NetBSD.
-* To the extent that it's practical, support SystemTap on Linux via DTrace provider compatibility.
+* To the extent practical, support SystemTap on Linux through DTrace provider compatibility.
 * Allow Erlang code to supply annotations.

-Supported platforms
+Supported Platforms
 -------------------

 * OS X 10.6.x / Snow Leopard, OS X 10.7.x / Lion and probably newer versions.
 * Solaris 10.
-I have done limited testing on Solaris 11 and OpenIndiana release 151a, and both appear to work.
+We have done limited testing on Solaris 11 and OpenIndiana release 151a, and both appear to work.
 * FreeBSD 9.0 and 10.0.
-* Linux via SystemTap compatibility.
-Please see [$ERL_TOP/HOWTO/SYSTEMTAP.md][] for more details.
+* Linux through SystemTap compatibility.
+For details, see [$ERL_TOP/HOWTO/SYSTEMTAP.md][].

-Just add the `--with-dynamic-trace=dtrace` option to your command when you run the `configure` script.
-If you are using systemtap, the configure option is `--with-dynamic-trace=systemtap`
+Just add option `--with-dynamic-trace=dtrace` to your command when you run the `configure` script.
+If you are using SystemTap, the configure option is `--with-dynamic-trace=systemtap`.

 Status
 ------

-As of R15B01, the dynamic trace code is included in the OTP source distribution, although it's considered experimental.
-The main development of the dtrace code still happens outside of Ericsson, but there is no need to fetch a patched version of the OTP source to get the basic funtionality.
+As from Erlang/OTP R15B01, the dynamic trace code is included in the OTP source distribution, although it is considered experimental.
+The main development of the Dtrace code still happens outside of Ericsson, but there is no need to fetch a patched version of the OTP source to get the basic functionality.

-Implementation summary
+Implementation Summary
 ----------------------

 So far, most effort has been focused on the `efile_drv.c` code, which implements most file I/O on behalf of the Erlang virtual machine.
-This driver also presents a big challenge: its use of an I/O worker pool (enabled by using the `erl +A 8` flag, for example) makes it much more difficult to trace I/O activity because each of the following may be executed in a different Pthread:
+This driver also presents a big challenge: its use of an I/O worker pool (enabled by using flag `erl +A 8`, for example) makes it much more difficult to trace I/O activity because each of the following can be executed in a different Pthread:

 * I/O initiation (Erlang code)
-* I/O proxy process handling, e.g. read/write when file is not opened
-  in `raw` mode, operations executed by the code & file server processes.
+* I/O proxy process handling, for example, read/write when file is not opened in `raw` mode, operations executed by the code and file server processes.
   (Erlang code)
 * `efile_drv` command setup (C code)
 * `efile_drv` command execution (C code)